ganeshsatya8623/Fake_Credit_Card_Detection-Random_forest/README.md

 # Fake-credit-card-detection-
-Fake-credit-card-detection using machine learning using supervised learning.
+Fake Credit Card Detection Using Machine Learning (Supervised Learning)

-I used Random forest algorthim to build this system.
+This project leverages supervised learning techniques to detect fraudulent credit card transactions.
-In this project we used the RFA to determine the difference between the real and fake credit card transcations.
+A Random Forest Algorithm (RFA) was implemented to classify transactions as genuine or fraudulent based on historical data.
-I also attached my PPT and project review for clear understanding of this Project.
+The model analyzes key transaction patterns to effectively differentiate between real and fake credit card transactions.